cyrilcaoyang/pizerocam/README.md

 However, you can also use the Pi Connect Service to connect to Pi Zero.

   1. Assemble the hardware components.

+  2. Make sure to turn on under SPI and I2C:
+     ```
+     sudo raspi-config
+     ```

+     "Interface Options" -> turn on both SPI and I2C options

-     If you are using PiSugar (Wireless):
+     If you are using PiSugar:
      ```
      wget https://cdn.pisugar.com/release/pisugar-power-manager.sh
      bash pisugar-power-manager.sh -c release